crate/crate-howtos/docs/best-practices/data-import.rst

 source.

-When importing data into a partitioned table with existing partitions, it may be desirable to apply import optimizations, like e.g. to disable the `Refresh Interval`_ only for newly created partitions.
+When importing data into a partitioned table with existing partitions, it may be desirable to apply import optimizations, such as to disable the `Refresh Interval`_, for newly created partitions only.
 This can be done by altering the partitioned table *only* by using the `ALTER TABLE ONLY`_ statement.

 Similarly, the number of shards can be adjusted for newly created partitions to